valfur03/valfur-admin/README.md

 ###	Configuration

 There are two files that you need to configure yourself in order to run the API: `.env` and `email_template.js`.
+When you first clone them, they have a `.template` suffix.
+Just remove it, and edit the files.
+They will be ignored by Git.

 #### .env